-Rensselaer's Hartford Campus is a branch campus of Rensselaer Polytechnic Institute of Troy, New York, offering Master's Degrees, graduate certificate programs, and professional development courses.
+Rensselaer's Hartford Campus is a branch campus of Rensselaer Polytechnic Institute of Troy, New York, offering Master's Degrees and professional development courses.
 The Rensselaer Groton Site serves students in southeastern Connecticut, offering graduate programs of the Rensselear Hartford Campus.
 Students at Rensselaer's Hartford Campus and the Rensselaer Groton Site earn Rensselaer Polytechnic Institute master's degrees.

 The review process is designed to comprehensively evaluate an applicant's academic and professional background.
-Some factors include: the undergraduate or graduate school attended, the applicant's major, the year graduated, subsequent course work, performance in key subjects, rank in class (if available), awards and/or honors received, letters of recommendations, a personal statement of goals, resume, and standardized test scores (if requested).
+Some factors include: the undergraduate or graduate school attended, the applicant's major, the year graduated, subsequent course work, performance in key subjects, rank in class (if available), awards and/or honors received, letters of recommendations, a personal statement of goals, resume, and standardized test scores.

 As soon as all of your materials are received your application will be considered for a decision.
 You will then be contacted in writing with the admissions decision.

 For all degree-seeking applicants, official test scores are required and must be requested from the testing organization.
-Rensselaer at Hartford's ETS code is 3734
+Rensselaer's ETS code is 2757

-- Copies of these scores may be sent to Enrollment Management, but will be used only until official scores are received.
+- Copies of these scores may be uploaded to your online application, but will be used only until official scores are received.

-- GRE, GMAT, or PPI reports should reflect test scores dated within five years.
+- GRE or GMAT reports should reflect test scores dated within five years.
 Older scores are not available from ETS.
-Note: if you are submitting PPI scores, letters of recommendation are not required.

 - Please be aware that it may take up to four weeks for official test scores to be received by Enrollment Management.